raigu/company-registry-code-validation/README.md

 This packages aims to have long life.
 It has zero dependencies.

-Tests are written manually.
-Firstly, it is so simple.
-Secondly, testing tools do not support range of PHP versions supported by this package.
+Tests are written manually because testing tools do not support the range of the PHP versions supported by this package.

-[Automated test](https://github.com/raigu/company-registry-code-validation/actions) covers all PHP versions supported.
+[Automated test](https://github.com/raigu/company-registry-code-validation/actions) covers all the supported PHP versions.

 # Install